slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Did you know you can't steer a boat that isn't moving?
 Just like a life.' -- Paul Lutus*

-Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.<br>
+Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.
 You will languish if you stop for a long time.

 > *'Master the art of timing.' -- Robert Greene (35th law of power)*